eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

 Save the inventory structure start configuring the development servers

-Note: Ansible uses TCP port 22 by default, which means it needs to ssh into target servers from Jenkins-Ansible host - for this we need to copy your private (.pem) key to the server and also change permissions to the private key chmod 400 key.pem so that EC2 will accept the key.
+Note: Ansible uses TCP port 22 by default, which means it needs to ssh into target servers from Jenkins-Ansible host - for this we need to copy the private (.pem) key to the server and also change permissions to the private key chmod 400 key.pem so that EC2 will accept the key.

-2. Import your key into ssh-agent:
+2. Change permissions to private key

          chmod 400 key.pem

+4. Import key into ssh-agent:

+   Run the command below start the agent in background, and set the apropriate environment variables for the current shell instance.

          eval `ssh-agent -s`

          Agent pid 1608

+   Use the command below to unlock keys (usually ~/.ssh/id_*) and load them into the agent, making them accessible to ssh or sftp connections.

         ssh-add <path-to-private-key>

         oeume@KRISOLIZ-SFFHPDPC MINGW64 ~/Downloads $ ssh-add /c/Users/oeume/Downloads/keypairname.pem